georgi-io/elevenlabs-tts-mcp/README.md

 This project integrates ElevenLabs Text-to-Speech capabilities with Cursor through the Model Context Protocol (MCP).

+## To-Do

+- [ ] Implement streaming audio support using the official ElevenLabs Python SDK
+  - Replace current implementation with `convert_as_stream` method
+  - Update backend to stream audio chunks to the client
+  - Modify frontend to handle streaming audio playback
+  - Reduce latency and improve user experience with real-time audio

 ## Quick Start

 For the fastest way to get up and running: